Skip to content

 Is AI reliable enough for legal work?

 AI assists, it does not replace legal judgment.
 The lawyer always retains final responsibility.
 AI is a tool that speeds up the groundwork, not one that makes the decisions.
-We build in safeguards: AI output always goes through human-in-the-loop, sources are linked so a lawyer can verify the original case law or contract clause.
-We explicitly advise against AI use for cases where error tolerance is low without heavy review.
+Safeguards are built in: AI output always goes through human-in-the-loop, sources are linked so a lawyer can verify the original case law or contract clause.
+The explicit advice is against AI use for cases where error tolerance is low without heavy review.

 What about confidentiality?

 Confidentiality is not a nice-to-have in the legal sector, it is a legal obligation.
-We use GDPR-compliant tools where documents are not stored or used for training.
-For maximum confidentiality we build on-premise solutions where data does not leave the firm network.
+DataDream uses GDPR-compliant tools where documents are not stored or used for training.
+For maximum confidentiality on-premise solutions are built where data does not leave the firm network.
 This meets bar association requirements and the most stringent DPA clauses from international clients.

 Which legal tasks can AI take over?